 The story goes that the next morning the drummer went to the an early Mass in Latin.
 Apparently the choir began singing Adoro Te Devote.
 But the drummer couldn't hear the beautiful hymn of St. Thomas Aquinas!
 There was an incessant ringing in his ears from the concert the night before.
 At that moment, as if God Himself spoke directly to him, the drummer realized he would not be able to be both a rock star and devote himself to God and the Church as he so wished to.
 The drummer quit the band.
 Better to forfeit rock music for the Rock who is Christ.

 Craven Arrest more or less fizzled out, though not entirely.
 They got back together a few months later and, despite a great financial cost, had four songs professionally recorded.
 The songs recorded will forever cement Craven Arrest's legacy to music.
 The songs themselves picked up some local air time on CJNE 94.7 Storm FM radio.
 But there was no need to push it further.
 The story of Craven Arrest was to be one of hope, glory, and ultimately letting go.
 The boys in the band are doing well.
 They've acquired real jobs, and have growing families.
 Their story lives on through their music.
 Their story will be passed on to their children.
 Craven Arrest will, in a way, always be.

 As for that drummer who quit the band?
 He's doing well.
-He has a wonderful wife and three beautiful children.
+He has a wonderful wife and four beautiful children.
 He still has his drum kit, though he plays mainly guitar, piano, and organ these days.
 He loves to perform for children at the school he teaches at.
 And yes, he still loves the Church, and the Latin Mass.
 You could say that his life still rocks.